TL;DR:

 You can start a push ad campaign with either an ad server or DSP.
 We’ve talked so much about ad server vs DSP that it hurts to write this sentence right now.

-In short, an ad server is for direct push ad campaigns, while the DSP is made for programmatic ones.
-Push ads have to be numerous, diverse, and, hopefully, cheap, so we’d advise a demand-side platform for the case.
+In short, an ad server is for direct-push ad campaigns, while a DSP is for programmatic ones.
+Push ads have to be numerous, diverse, and, hopefully, cheap, so we’d advise using a demand-side platform in this case.
 Both are good, though.

 #4.
 Ad Delivery

 Once configured, push ads are delivered directly to a user's device, either as a desktop or mobile notification.
-The notification contains a short promotional message with a link or CTA (call to action) to visit a landing page or take another desired action.
+The notification contains a short promotional message with a link or a call to action (CTA) to visit a landing page or take another desired action.

-The ad delivery, however, has some nuance to it.
+The ad delivery, however, has some nuance.
 You see, push ads can be scheduled to be delivered at specific times or sent in real-time based on user activity.
 Based on that, the process includes:

 #5.
 Failure Scenarios

 Tracking and reporting don’t differ much from other ad formats and have standard ad server metrics.
-Failure scenarios are more interesting since a lot of factors could disrupt a push ad, including network errors and device settings.
+Failure scenarios are more interesting because many factors can disrupt a push ad, including network errors and device settings.
 What happens in this case?
 The system usually includes mechanisms like:

-If a notification fails to deliver, platforms usually attempt to resend after a predefined period.
+If a notification fails to be delivered, platforms usually attempt to resend it after a predefined period.

 Push ads can have an expiry timestamp, after which they won't be delivered if the device is offline.